It won’t stop raining … a relentless torrent has flooded subways, streets, and a few of our classrooms here at the Seoul English Village in Korea.

 Breaching of contract regarding visible alcohol and partying.

-Our spot – the shared covered area outside my room – is the ‘keen’ teachers meeting point before hitting a night on the town.
+Our spot – the covered area outside my room – is where the ‘keen’ teachers meeting before hitting a night on the town.

 David, 32, from Utah, ex-TV News cameraman turned teacher-having-too-much-fun-in-Thailand.

 He lives behind me in the Arctic block and is keen on partying.